Stuckey's

 Stuckey's is an American convenience store in the Southeast, Southwest, and Midwestern United States.
 It is known for its pecan log rolls and kitschy souvenirs.
-Additionally, Stuckey's sells candy, apparel, souvenirs, and other products online.
+Stuckey's sells candy, apparel, souvenirs, and other products online.

 Stuckey's Corporation is headquartered in Eastman, Georgia, and in 2021, purchased a pecan processing and candy making plant in Wrens, Georgia.
 The current CEO of Stuckey's is Stephanie Stuckey, granddaughter of the brand's founder W.S.
 Stuckey Sr.

 History

 Early days

 In the 1930s, having borrowed $35 from his grandmother and a car from a friend, W.S.
 Stuckey Sr., drove around the Eastman, Georgia countryside buying pecans from local farmers and selling them to pecan processors.
 Stuckey made over $4,500 his first year in the pecan business; by 1937, Stuckey was selling over $150,000 worth of pecans a year that he purchased and sold to local processors.
 The same year, he opened a roadside stand along Highway 23 in Eastman selling pecans, sugar cane juice, syrup, homemade quilts, and "all you can drink for five-cents" cherry cider.